j0lvera/hyx.less/README.md

-# Cols.less
+# Hyx.less

 *previously hyx.less*

-Cols is a very powerful and easy to use grid system for [less](http://lesscss.org).
+Hyx is a very powerful and easy to use grid system for [less](http://lesscss.org).

 ## Features

 - Flexible gutter size: you can change it whenever you want and your grid won't break.
-- Keeps your DOM clean and semantic; Cols.less will not fill your HTML with a bunch of classes.
+- Keeps your DOM clean and semantic; Hyx.less will not fill your HTML with a bunch of classes.
 - Powerful and easy to understand syntax, `.cols(1/3);` means one column of three.
 - Use only what you need when you need it.
 This is a tool to build a grid ad-hoc to your needs.
 You are not stuck with a rigid API or only one way to build your grid.
 - Nested grids